-Alabama execution cancelled after injunction maintained
+Alabama cancels execution after court requires pastor

 “Mr. Smith pled that he believes that the point of transition between life and death is important, and that having his spiritual advisor physically present at that moment is integral to his faith,” Smith’s lawyers wrote in court documents.

 In the past, Alabama routinely brought in a Christian prison chaplain who would pray with an inmate if requested.
-The state stopped that practice after Muslim inmates asked to have an imam present, saying it would no longer allow non-prison staff in the chamber.
+The state stopped that practice after Muslim inmates asked to have an imam present.
+The state said non-prison staff would not be allowed in the chamber.

 Prosecutors said Smith abducted Johnson at gunpoint from an ATM, stole $80 from her and then took her to a cemetery where he shot her in the back of the head.
 The victim was the sister of a police detective.